Four Government Studies That Shut Down Their Own Prohibition Propaganda

 Joy, JE, Watson, SJ, and Benson, JA.
 Marijuana and Medicine: Assessing the Science Base.
 National Academy Press.
 1999. p.
 159.

-Following California’s legalization of medical cannabis, the White house had the Institute of Medicine (IOM) review all available information on cannabis’s medical properties, assuming there would be none.
-The survey revealed that “nausea, appetite loss, pain and anxiety are all afflictions of wasting, and all can be mitigated by marijuana.”
-These are studies based on human trials.
+Consequently, following California’s legalization of medical cannabis, the White house had the Institute of Medicine (IOM) review all available information on cannabis’s medical properties, assuming there would be none.
+The survey reveals that “nausea, appetite loss, pain and anxiety are all afflictions of wasting, and all can be mitigated by marijuana.”
+These studies base themselves on human trials.

 IOM acknowledged the potential hazards of smoking cannabis, but concluded that it was still effective “medicine” for people suffering from chronic conditions such as cancer and AIDS.
 Yet, we’re still at Schedule I.